Contact information

 Research

 I investigate novel treatment agents for paediatric high-grade gliomas (pHGG), highly aggressive brain tumours in children for which very limited therapeutic options exist.
-My work focuses on exploring drugs that induce reactive oxygen species (ROS) as well as a hypoxia-activated HDAC inhibitor, particularly in combination with radiotherapy and under hypoxic conditions - a key feature of the tumour microenvironment.
+My work focuses on ROS-inducing agents and hypoxia-activated compounds that leverage tumour hypoxia and oxidative stress, for which there is emerging evidence in the pHGG microenvironment.

 My research is supervised by Prof Hammond and Dr Olcina.
 It is part of HIT-GLIO, an international consortium of researchers dedicated to enhancing the quality of life for pHGG patients and their families.